jhatheisen/Mod4/week-10/D4/1-sql-practice-sqlite3-cli-main/README.md

 You can view the available commands for SQLite using `.help`.
 Run this now and look for the commands to

-* View the list of tables
+* View the list of tables / .tables
-* View the table schema
+* View the table schema / .schema

 Write down what you found.
 You'll need to use them in the next section.